frank-ventures/GameLog/README.md

 [Thanks to this project](https://github.com/akuyra1/week12-assignment/tree/main), the 'deeper dive' into the IGDB API was discovered and now platforms (and cover art!) displays on the search result.

+### Ho to use Vercel System Environment Variables to access an API route on a git branch

+Boy oh Boy Vercel, can you just have clear documentation on how to do this please?

+I had to strain and struggle [to find this blog post](https://vercel.community/t/create-a-website-url-env-variable-for-all-environments/804) which eventually solved my issue, [but not without seeing the struggles of multiple others here](https://github.com/vercel/next.js/discussions/16429).
+Effort.

 ### Management of the IGDB Bearer Token needed handling in a better way

 An old habit from a [short-term bootcamp project](https://github.com/preciousdafitohwo/Week-5-Group-Project?tab=readme-ov-file) was to fetch a brand new Bearer Token to allow interaction with the IGDB API on every page load/function call 👀